ADVANTECH-Corp/DeviceOn-x86_Edge_AI_Solution/DEV | Encapsulate a portable AI application.md

   <img width="600" src="image\19.png">
 </p>

-### 2. Custom docker image
+### 2. Docker image from Docker Hub
-#### Pull docker image
+#### Pull a base image
-* In order to display the result and use GPU to increase the performance, openCV and cudnn, which GeForce GTX 1650 is used, are necessary.
+* In order to visualize inference results and use GPU as accelerator to increase performance, openCV and cudnn, which Nvidia GPU card is used, are necessary.
 * Enter the following command in terminal
 ```
 $ sudo docker pull datamachines/cudnn_tensorflow_opencv:11.6.2_2.9.1_4.6.0-20220815